jamwil/dotfiles/README.md

 bash <(curl https://raw.githubusercontent.com/jamwil/dotfiles/main/bootstrap-ubuntu.sh)
 ```

+Test zsh and if everything looks good, change the default shell with `chsh -s $(which zsh)`.

 Then, optionally set up Atuin sync and proceed to the non-mandatory apps below.

 ## Other applications